drjack0/iot2020-2021/sekkyone/README.md

 This is the general circuit schema.
 ![main-circuit](./images/Main-circuit_bb.png)

+All sensors (listed below) retrieve data periodically every minute.
+On the LCD (refreshed every minute) are displayed some informations, like temperature and humidity (TH), fill level (F) and AWS connection status/message (S).

 ### DHT 11 Temperature and Humidity sensor
 [DHT11 Temperature & Humidity Sensor](https://www.mouser.com/datasheet/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf) features a temperature & humidity sensor
 complex with a calibrated digital signal output.
 By using the exclusive digital-signal-acquisition technique and temperature & humidity sensing technology, it ensures high reliability and excellent long-term stability.
 This sensor includes a resistive-type humidity measurement component and an NTC temperature measurement component, and connects to a high performance 8-bit microcontroller, offering excellent quality, fast response, anti-interference ability and cost-effectiveness.